ElectricRCAircraftGuy/PDF2SearchablePDF/README.md

 <a id="dependencies"></a>
 # Dependencies:
-This has been tested on Ubuntu 18.
+This has been tested on Ubuntu 18.04 and 20.04.
 It requires the following programs:

 <a id="you-must-install-these"></a>
 ## You Must Install these: